Tulun/cool-d3-charts/README.md

 <h3> Random assortment of interesting and cool D3 charts I have found on blocks. </h3>

-<h3> Whenever you need to read a CSV file and such do the following:
+<h3> Whenever you need to read a CSV file and such do the following (This also requires Node to be installed globally on your computer):

   <ul>
     <li> npm install http-server </li>